Why Do Rabbits Jump Over Each Other?

 Grooming is a sign of affection and bonding between rabbits.

-If the rabbits start to groom each other, it’s a sign that they’re enjoying each other’s company and would likely get along.
+If the rabbits start to groom each other, it’s a sign that they enjoy each other’s company and will likely get along.

 Pulling fur, biting, or aggressively chasing each other are some behaviors that rabbits would not get along with each other.

-On the other hand, if the rabbits do not exhibit any of the aforementioned characteristics when new rabbits are introduced to them, it’s a sign that they’d get along.
+On the other hand, if the rabbits do not exhibit any of the aforementioned characteristics when new rabbits are introduced, it’s a sign that they’d get along.

 FAQs